 What a Full Credit Report Includes (Not Just the Score)

 If you opt for a full credit report, you’ll receive more than just a number.
-It includes:
+It includes:- Outstanding loans and credit card balances

 - Payment history (on-time vs late payments)